akbinod/akbinod.Tuner/README.md

 Binod Purushothaman : binod@gatech.edu
 <br>Georgia Tech CS-6476: Spring 2021
 <H3>Why bother?</H3>
 Because 6 ines of code will get you a pretty decent hyper-parameter Tuner.
+6 lines of your code and this component.
 <br></br>
 If you're studying Computer Vision, hyper-parameter tuning is probably causing you some angst.
 I wrote this while in the middle of PS-3 and 4 ("yay OMS").
 I've included some sample code that shows you how to use Tuner, and a barebones example that illustrates using Tuner to adjust your pre-processing.
 Please do look at the section on required pip installs towards the end of this document.

-<H3>How does it work?</H3>
+### How does it work?
 Tuner hooks into your code.
 Here is a quick example.

 ```{python}